dfinity/examples/rust/threshold-schnorr/README.md

     if you do not already have it.
 For local testing, `dfx >= 0.22.0-beta.0` is required.
 -   [x] Clone the example dapp project: `git clone https://github.com/dfinity/examples`
+-   [x] On macOS, llvm with the `wasm32-unknown-unknown` target (which is not included in the XCode installation by default) is required.
+To install, run `brew install llvm`.

 ## Getting started